-On our website, we make it no secret that ethical, sustainable, green living is one of our priorities.
-One of our main goals is to promote the use of natural, renewable materials such as cork in fashion, and to prove that you can be environmentally responsible while still looking great and expressing your personal style.
+It's no secret that ethical, sustainable, and green living is one of our priorities.
+One of our main goals is to promote the use of natural, renewable materials such as cork and other plant-derived fabrics in fashion.

 But, living in accordance with nature takes many forms.
 So, we decided to take a few minutes today to talk about some other important ways (beyond our normal discussion of ethical fashion) that we can make small efforts to live greener on a daily basis.

 Here are five tips that we practice personally to create a green, healthy home, that with little effort, you can implement in your home too.

 For many people, one of the hardest old habits to kick is that of using harsh, toxic cleaning chemicals and personal hygiene products.
 Today, we have been conditioned to believe that it is necessary to use a different type of "soap" for everything, for example, body soap, hand soap, dish soap, laundry detergent, floor cleaner, etc. In reality, most of our different "soaps" are actually better termed as "detergents," which are usually made from a base of sodium laurel sulfate, which acts as a surfactant.
 Surfactant is a term that refers to a substance that lowers the surface tension of water, making molecules of dirt more slippery and easier to remove.
 However, these synthetic cleaning products usually are mildly to extremely toxic (often with added carcinogenic preservatives), and can cause health problems upon consistent exposure (and have difficulty biodegrading in the environment, leading to groundwater and soil contamination).